ropensci/roweb/_drafts/2016-02-20-software-review.md

    automated testing, too, but some of this will rely on having higher standards and burdens for our package authors.
 How much should we demand?

-We have learned a ton from this experiment and look forward to making review better!
+We have learned a ton from this experiment and look forward to making code review better!
 Many, many thanks to the authors who have contributed to the ROpenSci package ecosystem and the reviewers who have lent their time to this project.